 Tie

 One of the very few criticisms of the Assioma’s was the pedal/cleat engagement.
 Specifically, unclipping proved a bit difficult.
-Sure, the pedals have an adjustable tension setting, but even whet set to the easiest setting, it took more force to unclip than with other pedals.
+Sure, the pedals have an adjustable tension setting, but even when set to the easiest setting, it took more force to unclip than with other pedals.
 Favero heard this critique and responded.
 The DUO and UNO now come with a changed spring that offers a wider release torque tension regulation range (from 8Nm to 20Nm) which alleviates this issue.
 All of the other power meter pedals in this comparison offer normal levels of pedal/cleat engagement so we view this category as a tie.

 Smartphone App Functionality